 The next highest quality scans are produced using the no longer made Imacon X5 scanner by Hasselblad.
 They originally cost in the range of $16,000 and can be purchased used for around $7,000 in 2020.
 Imacon scanners have a patented method for holding the film at a uniform and precise distance from the scanning head without using any glass, thus eliminating the need for fluid.
 Since the scans are done dry, using these scanners is far easier.
 The Imacon Flextight X5 scanner was Hasselblad's best model.
 It offers a maximum resolution of 8000 ppi and a DMax of 4.9.
 That is plenty of resolution and the DMax is over one stop better than a drum scanner, which can be a significant advantage if the film is extremely dense.
 Otherwise the wet scanning of a drum scanner produces a slightly better looking scan because the fluid physically eliminates most scratches and other defects.
 The fact that the drum and Imacon scanners both hold the film at a consistent and precise distance from the scanning head is key.
 That keeps the film always perfectly in focus and puts them well ahead of the more affordable dedicated film scanners from manufacturers like Nikon.
 Most Imacon X5 scanners are in the hands of private individuals but a few of them offer scanning services.
 In a quick online search I found one doing this for $6 per image on 35mm film.
 That's quite pricey if you are doing many, but certainly more affordable than drum scanning.
 The biggest reasons for the price difference is that the scanners were less expensive and the scans are done dry, making them far easier and less time consuming.
 I suspect the same reasons account for the fact that Imacon scanners now sell used for roughly the same price as the Heidelberg, which when new was over four times as expensive.

 Among the best dedicated film scanners that can be purchased in 2020 for considerably less than $7000 are those formerly produced by Nikon.
 The tips in this article are based on those but could as well be used with any scanner that can measure the focus distance and be manually focused.
 The Nikon Coolscan 5000 ED, 4000 ED, and several similar Nikon scanners have the features I mentioned.
-None of them are still produced but they can be purchased used.
+As far as I know, only the Nikon scanners have 16X oversampling, which essentially averages the results of 16 scans of each pixel to minimize noise.
+This puts them on top of the list.
+None of Nikon scanners are still produced but they can be purchased used.
 Not long after they were discontinued the top of the line Nikon scanners were selling for up to $4200, which is around three times their original selling price.
 In 2020 the 5000 ED can be found used for between $1,650 and $3000, while the 4000 ED commonly sells for around $700, and the Nikon V ED (LS50) sells for around $1000.
 These are ballpark prices based on a quick glance at ebay so take them with a grain of salt.
 Dedicated film scanners are still produced by companies like Pacific Image and Plustek, with the Plustek OpticFilm 8200i SE appearing to be among the best currently made.
 It is priced at less than $400.
 I am not familiar in detail with the features of any of the current scanners.

 Back in the days when everyone was scanning film lots of people had problems caused by the fact that film is never flat.
 When left in a strip and not mounted it naturally curves smoothly toward the emulsion side.
 When mounted in a slide mount, which holds the edges flat, it usually warps in random ways.
 It still curves toward the emulsion side, but in an uneven way.
 The amount of warping depends to some extent on temperature.
 Film subjected to the high temperatures within slide projectors would classically "pop" into focus because of this.
 Film warp variations of a far lesser degree can even be seen between the exterior and interior temperatures of film scanners as a slide warms up, slightly changing the optimal focus setting.
 This lack of flatness, and to a lesser extent its change with varying temperature, is the biggest problem with these dedicated film scanners.
 The primary reason that scans from devices like drum scanners are better is that the film's emulsion always a precisely fixed distance away from the scanning head.
 This flatness problem in lesser scanners sounds easy to solve but it is not.
 Putting glass between the scan head (or camera) and the film degrades the attainable quality significantly.
 The film must be held flat without "sandwiching" it between glass.
 Glass would create issues in scanning that range from Newton's rings to preventing the infrared scanning that is used to map dust and other defects for later removal.
 You will notice that no dedicated film scanner scans the film through glass, and that is not an accident.
 The necessarily small depth of field in scanner optics greatly worsens the fact that affordable film scanners have no way to hold the film perfectly flat.